Ji-Zhou/AMT/README.md

 # Baseline

-References [1]-[3] have made their codes open source, and we utilize the 2D mode from [3] for comparison.
+References [1]-[3] have made their codes open source, and we utilize them for comparison(2D mode of [3]).
 While [1]-[3] do not simultaneously account for both kinematic and dynamic constraints, they are included as baselines to validate the effectiveness of the proposed method.

 [1] Y. Ouyang, B. Li, Y. Zhang, T. Acarman, Y. Guo and T. Zhang, "Fast and Optimal Trajectory Planning for Multiple Vehicles in a Nonconvex and Cluttered Environment: Benchmarks, Methodology, and Experiments," 2022 International Conference on Robotics and Automation (ICRA)